phoebe-project/phoebe2-docs/api/phoebe.parameters.solver.optimizer.cg.md

 * `expose_lnprobabilities` (bool, optional, default=False): whether to expose
     the initial and final lnprobabilities in the solution (will result in 2 additional forward model calls)
+* `continue_from` (string, optional, default='none'): continue the optimization
+    run from an existing solution by starting each parameter at its final position in the solution.
 * `fit_parameters` (list, optional, default=[]): parameters (as twigs) to optimize.
+Only applicable if `continue_from` is 'None'.
 * `initial_values` (dict, optional, default={}): twig-value pairs to (optionally) override the current values in the bundle.
 Any items not in `fit_parameters` will be silently ignored.
+Only applicable if `continue_from` is 'None'.
 * `priors` (list, optional, default=[]): distribution(s) to use for priors (constrained and unconstrained parameters will be included, covariances will be respected except for distributions merge via `priors_combine`).